Interview: Public Engagement

 Direct communication with the target audience

-Required: Technical planning and communication must be more closely integrated
+The need: Technical planning and communication must be more closely integrated

-Brigitte Kaltwasser, agency owner, and Daniela Hilpert, PR consultant specialising in public engagement, discuss what lies behind the term and which factors contribute to success.
+Brigitte Kaltwasser, agency owner, and Daniela Hilpert, a PR consultant specialising in public engagement, discuss what lies behind the term and which factors contribute to success.

 Citizen communication: what does it involve?

 Kaltwasser: This factor can be decisive in certain circumstances.
 Projects are often met with mistrust, scepticism or rejection.
-Project team members must then be able to convey credibility and sincerity authentically, express themselves clearly and in easily understandable language, and show respect and appreciation for the stakeholders’ concerns.
-This requires comprehensive technical expertise, but also a well-grounded personality and a confident, personable manner.
+Project team members must therefore be able to convey credibility and sincerity authentically, express themselves clearly and in easily understandable language, and show respect and appreciation for the stakeholders’ concerns.
+This requires comprehensive technical expertise, but also a well-grounded personality and a confident, approachable manner.
 Having a consistent point of contact also helps to build trust.

-Hilpert: And let’s not forget: having local roots can also be a decisive factor for success.
+Hilpert: And let’s not forget: having local roots can also be a key factor for success.
 At the very least, the relevant dialects should be understood and spoken.
 A language barrier is often also a barrier to acceptance.

 What makes this discipline so appealing?